Brandon-RK/Brandon-s-Video-Downloader-/README.md

     <li>Upload zip files to your server or hosting platform.</li>
     <li>Unzip the file in your file manager.</li>
     <li>This project works on almost all free/paid hosting, so don't worry about specific requirements.</li>
     <li>That's it!
-Open your site, and VKrDownloader will start working immediately.</li>
+Open your site, and Brandon's Downloader will start working immediately.</li>
 </ol>

 <hr>